DengPingFan/Inf-Net/README.md

 1. Generating Pseudo Labels (Optional)

-    - After prepare all the data, just run `PseudoGenerator.py`.
+    - After preparing all the data, just run `PseudoGenerator.py`.
 It may take at least day and a half to finish the whole generation.

     - **You can also skip this process and download them from [Google Drive]() that is used in our implementation.**